GarimaPaudel/License-Plate-Detection-and-Recognition/README.md

 ## Usage

-- **Administrator Dashboard**: Provides real-time monitoring of parking spaces and user management.
+-  Provides real-time monitoring of parking spaces and user management.
-- **User Dashboard**: Allows users to check available parking spaces, vehicle history, and other details.
+-  Allows users to check available parking spaces, vehicle history, and other details.

 ## License